harmvv/IOT-Manual/README.md

 1. Create a new folder on your computer for your project.
 Create a new file: a index.html and a new subfolder called javascripts place a new file inside that folder called script.js.

-2. Add this to the html for a standard html layout.
+2. Open the project folder in your text editor and add this to the html for a standard html layout.

 ```bash
 <!DOCTYPE html>